harness/developer-hub/docs/software-engineering-insights/sei-insights.md

 Use the DORA Metrics Insight to examine your organization's [DORA (DevOps Research Assessment) metrics](./sei-metrics-and-reports/dora-metrics.md).

-If you want to create additional DORA Metrics Insights:
+If you want to create a DORA Metrics Insights:

 1. Follow the steps to [create Insights](#create-insights), and select both **Effort Investment Profile** and **Effort Investment Units**.
 2. Add widgets for [DORA metrics](./sei-metrics-and-reports/dora-metrics.md).